B.Sc. University of Victoria (1994)

 The Origins of Extracellular Matrix Structures (EMS) in Deuterostomes

-Presently we are evaluating three hypothesis on the origin of EMS in deuterostomes (Fig. 1).
+Presently we are evaluating three hypotheses on the origin of EMS in deuterostomes (Fig. 1).
 First, we are testing our hypothesis that chordate gills are a deuterostome plesiomorphic (ancestral) trait (Cameron et al. 2000), by characterizing acorn worm gill form, function and symmetry.
 Second, we are testing our hypothesis that the echinoderm skeleton is an ambulacrarian plesiomorphy (Cameron & Bishop 2012), by characterizing the calcium carbonate and protein composition of acorn worm ossicles, ossicle development and diversity.
 Third, based on our finding of Cambrian tubicolous acorn worms from the Burgess Shale (Caron, Conway Morris & Cameron 2013; Nanglu et al. 2016), we are testing the hypothesis that tubes are a hemichordate plesiomorphy.
-We are characterizing the composition of pterobranch tubes, the secretion of tubes by a living rhabdopleaurid graptolite, and experimenting with the induced phenotypic plasticity of the colony structure (i.e., tubarium astogeny).
+We are characterizing the composition of pterobranch tubes, the secretion of tubes by a living rhabdopleurid graptolite, and experimenting with the induced phenotypic plasticity of the colony structure (i.e., tubarium astogeny).

 Discovering Hemichordate Biodiversity